Chung Chang-sup: Work

-In the 1990’s his dedication to tak was furthered in his Medidation Series.
+In the 1990s his dedication to tak was furthered in his Meditation Series.
 After spreading the wet pulp on canvas, he would impress shapes and lines onto the surface to create a smooth areas amidst the bumpy mixture.
 Sometimes he would color the pulp with natural pigments such as tobacco leaves and charcoal to achieve a darker hue.
-The effect was more controlled than his earlier Tak Series, and evoked an “opening” that meditation can bring to one’s chaotic mind.
-The impressions of quadrilateral shapes highlight the rough edges and limits of the canvas plane.
+The effect was more controlled than his earlier Tak Series, and evoked an “opening” that meditation can bring to one's chaotic mind.
+The impressions of the quadrilateral shapes highlight the rough edges and limits of the canvas plane.
 The rough edges allude to the tenuous bordes between all substances in reality that are transcended during meditation.
 His process is controlled and yet there is always an element of happenstance and chance since the pulp settles and dries on the canvas in unique ways.
-In the artist’s words the works are, “paintings that hanji paints by itself.”
+In the artist's words the works are, “paintings that hanji paints by itself.”

-Korean art critic Yoon Jin-sup remarks that Chung’s, “creations are placed within an ecological, cosmological, and terrestrial perspective which is diametrically opposed to the formalist vision of Westerners.”
+Korean art critic Yoon Jin-sup remarks that Chung's, “creations are placed within an ecological, cosmological, and terrestrial perspective which is diametrically opposed to the formalist vision of Westerners.”
 Critic Lee Yil described Dansaekhwa artists to work in a, “post-minimal abstraction that is both post-formalist and post-materialist.”
-While that may be the critics’ takes, formal elements of Chung’s work were certainly guided by Eastern philosophy such as Dao (The Way) and Western elements of minimalist abstraction.
+While that may be the critics’ takes, formal elements of Chung's work were certainly guided by Eastern philosophy such as Dao (The Way) and Western elements of minimalist abstraction.

 National Documentary Paintings Project

-Chung was the childhood friend of Kim Jong-pil, Park Chung-hee’s right hand man and chair of the Democratic Republican Party.
+Chung was the childhood friend of Kim Jong-pil, Park Chung-hee's right-hand man and chair of the Democratic Republican Party.
 In 1966, the National Documentary Paintings Production Office was created to commission paintings depicting famous historical moments.
-With generous state-backed funds, artists such as Chung Chang-sup were hired and their works were bough by the state.
+With generous state-backed funds, artists such as Chung Chang-sup were hired and their works were bought by the state.
 Chung was well connected to the Yushin elite.